If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and

 As you can see, the signal “IN” from the guitar is still 1 volt and is just as clean as it was in the first diagram.

 With the gain control higher, we have a majority of the signal from stage #1 making its way to those remaining.

 With a 10 volt signal, the power amp then increases it and the listener experiences 82 dB of volume through the speaker.

 The sound from the speaker would be distortion thanks to the preamp.

-So we see that an increase of gain on the preamp has created a volume increase of 7 dB.
-This is not a very large increase and while noticeable from the speaker, is negligible at best.
+So we see that an increase in gain on the preamp has created a volume boost of 7 dB.
+This is not a very large increase and, while noticeable from the speaker, is negligible at best.

 Some of the bigger changes we see, is that now the preamp output is heavily distorted!

 We also see that the preamp output has increased a lot from the first diagram.
 Yet we really only see a small volume change.